sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/index.md

       "id": "overview_table",
       "method": {
         "id": "nlpTable",
-        /* this method uses an LLM to locate target data based on your prompts ("descriptions") */ "description": "table describing SenseML",
+        /* this method uses LLMs to search the whole document for your target data based on your prompts ("descriptions") */ "description": "table describing SenseML",
         "columns": [
           {